RobZombie9043/odin-external-controller-setup/README.md

-# odin-external-controller-setup
+# Odin 2 External Controller Setup

 ---

 Work arounds to make the docking experience with the Odin2 more seamless (switch-like).
+Similiar steps may work with other devices.

-Some emulators can auto-detect controllers and configure inputs automatically (e.g. Retroarch, PPSSPP) but others require some more work to setup.
+Some emulators can auto-detect controllers and configure inputs automatically (e.g. Retroarch, PPSSPP) but others require some more work to setup to achieve this.

 ---